The Ultimate Ramadan Marketing Guide 2025

 Food and Grocery

 Without having experienced Ramadan one would assume food consumption would be down during the month of Ramadan since it is a month of fasting.
 This is not the case though; food consumption surges during the month as families feast in the evenings after many hours of not eating.
 Ramadan also is a time when families tend to spend more on delicacies and meat.
 It is common to see shortages of certain types of food during this season, and in some countries, some consumers start stockpiling before the holiday.
 Fast Food is a rapidly growing advertising segment during the season as families move from traditional meals to prepared meals that allow families that don’t have time to cook to celebrate the season as well.
+Along with this comes spending on meal delivery services, which are becoming increasingly popular throughout the Middle East.
+According to a 2024 report, 50% of respondents said they intend on allocating most of their Ramadan spending budget to meal delivery services.
+The Ramadan ad below is from Glovo, a popular meal delivery service throughout North Africa.

 Apparel